neiljaywarner/NJW_Android_Host_May9/README.md

 The app uses Flutter Engine Groups to efficiently manage multiple Flutter instances with different initial routes.

+### Flutter Back Stack Navigation

+The Flutter module demonstrates proper back stack navigation between screens:

+1. **Service Screen**: Initial screen that displays when launched from the Dashboard tab
+   - Contains a button to navigate to Service Screen 2
+   - Shows the current route path

+2. **Service Screen 2**: Secondary screen demonstrating back stack navigation
+   - Accessed by tapping the button on the Service Screen
+   - Can be navigated back to Service Screen using the device's back button

+3. **Items List and Detail Pages**: Screen displayed in the embedded Flutter fragment (Items tab)
+   - Shows a ListView of items that can be tapped to navigate to a detail page
+   - Detail pages use dynamic routes like `/item/1` based on the selected item
+   - Back stack navigation works as expected (detail page → list view)
+   - Demonstrates proper integration with the native app bar

 ## Navigation Approaches

 ### Navbar Approach 1 - Navbar in Flutter